Daily Show Prep: Tuesday, Oct. 29 – Google Accused of Election Interference: Conservative News Hidden 23 Pages Deep

 Don’t look now, but JD Vance just murderized ABC News on illegal immigration: “Do you hear yourself?”

-Friendly reminder that less than a month and a half ago, the media, and Colorado officials all said this story was #FakeNews, but it was real.
+Friendly reminder that less than a month and a half ago, the media, Democrats and Colorado officials all said this story was #FakeNews, but it was real.

 Watch: JD Vance WRECKS NYT reporter, flips-script on her race-baiting illegal immigration question